Gingerbread Cookies

 First, make the dough.
 Using an electric mixer or a stand mixer fitted with the paddle attachment, cream the butter and brown sugar together until light and fluffy.
 Mix in the molasses, egg yolk, and vanilla.

 In a separate bowl, whisk together the dry ingredients–the flour, spices, baking soda, and salt.
 Gradually add the dry ingredients to the wet mixture, mixing after each addition.
-Finally, mix in the almond milk.
+Finally, mix in the milk.

 Hands using rolling pin to roll out cookie dough